-OBTAINING HELP: Please take advantage of the office hours offered by your Lecturer or Lab Instructor.
+OBTAINING HELP: Please take advantage of the help sessions offered by your Lecturer or Lab Instructor.
 We are anxious to help.
 Instructor office hours are one of the most underutilized resources available to students.

-Free Tutoring from FSU: Tutoring is available for this course via ACE Tutoring at the Learning Studio in the William Johnston Building.
+FREE TUTORING FROM FSU: Tutoring is available for this course via ACE Tutoring at the Learning Studio in the William Johnston Building.
 Appointments may be made, and drop-ins are welcome for one-on-one and group tutoring.
 Please contact the ACE Learning Studio at tutor@fsu.edu, 850-645-9151, or find more information at http://ace.fsu.edu/tutoring